rimkute/blog/index.md

 ---
 I am a technical CEO, operator, and systems builder focused on large-scale AI systems, security, critical minerals, and industrial manufacturing and supply chains.

 AI is advancing faster than we can secure it.
 The United States faces a critical minerals shortage just as autonomous systems demand exponential compute.
-We are deploying models with hundreds of billions or even trillions of parameters into critical systems, without a clear understanding of how they fail.
+We are deploying models with hundreds of billions of parameters into critical systems, without a clear understanding of how they fail.

 The leaders who win in this environment will not be the fastest to ship features.
 They will be the ones who understand their systems end to end, treat supply chain resilience as core business strategy, and communicate clearly with engineering, manufacturing, and capital partners.